vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 ![image](/assets/2024-08-30/030.png)

-What happens behind the button is quite similiar to our first sample.
-Instaad of only one we now have three placeholder to dynamically create the JSON string with the serial number and two dynmics display texts.
+What happens behind the button is quite similiar to our first example.
+Instaad of only one we now have three placeholder to dynamically create the JSON string with the serial number and two dynamic display texts.

 ![image](/assets/2024-08-30/040.png)